tencentyun/intlcloud-documents/API/API 3.0/计算/弹性伸缩/as-2018-04-19/伸缩组相关接口/创建伸缩组_intl.md

 ### API Explorer

-**This tool provides various capabilities such as online call, signature verification, SDK code generation, and quick API retrieval that significantly reduce the difficulty of using TencentCloud API.**
+**This tool allows online call, signature authentication, SDK code generation, and quick search of APIs to greatly improve the efficiency of using TencentCloud APIs.**

 * [API 3.0 Explorer](https://console.cloud.tencent.com/api/explorer?Product=as&Version=2018-04-19&Action=CreateAutoScalingGroup)

 ### SDK

-TencentCloud API 3.0 integrates software development toolkits (SDKs) that support various programming languages to make it easier for you to call the APIs.
+TencentCloud API 3.0 comes with SDKs that support multiple programming languages and make it easier to call the APIs.

 * [Tencent Cloud SDK 3.0 for Python](https://github.com/TencentCloud/tencentcloud-sdk-python)
 * [Tencent Cloud SDK 3.0 for Java](https://github.com/TencentCloud/tencentcloud-sdk-java)